← Back to blog

 Parents of children with ADHD have long reported that their children's symptoms seem better after outdoor time.
 It turns out they're observing something real.

-Attention in typically developing children The effects aren't limited to children with ADHD diagnoses.
-Studies of typically developing children show better attention and better academic performance in schools with more natural outdoor environments, more tree canopy, and more access to natural play spaces.
+The effects aren't limited to children with ADHD diagnoses.
+Studies of typically developing children show better attention and better academic performance in schools with more natural outdoor environments.
 Window views of nature in classrooms are associated with better attention and reduced stress.

 The question “how much outdoor time do children actually need?” doesn't have a single precise answer — but the existing evidence points clearly in one direction: considerably more than most children in wealthy countries currently get.